A Few Favorite Journal Writing Tools and Resources

 Regards…

-Hi Bill, I recently started drawing (again) and am looking at options for a color medium.
+Hi Bill.
+I recently started drawing (again) and am looking at options for a color medium.
 I like oil pastels but they aren’t good for fine detail.
 I’m thinking about getting some watercolor paints and/or pencils.
 I actually prefer brighter, bold colors (like oil pastels) but watercolors seem like a better fit for me.
 It’s either those or ink pens.
 For now, I’m sketching in a Moleskine with graphite pencils and occasionally, colored pencils.
 I’m a bit chagrined at how expensive quality art supplies are.
 Quite an investment to get professional quality paints, brushes, and paper!